A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 3/README.md

 ### General TO DO
   - Increase XP to 3000, plus 10% contingency.
-  - Treasure allocation - replace old treasure with new level guidelines.
+  - Treasure allocation - review and confirm treasure, then final clean up.
   - Review and feedback to the discord channel.

 ### Party Level and Target Allocation of Treasure